 - Make fundamental changes in current payment methods.
 Medicare's physician group practice demonstration is a step in the right direction and should yield valuable insight into whether gains in efficiency and quality can be achieved simultaneously.

-- exempting primary care, preventive services, and prescription drugs essential for management of chronic conditions from deductibles;
+- Exempt primary care as well as preventive services from the deductible; exempt prescription drugs essential for management of chronic conditions

-- guaranteeing choice of a comprehensive health plan to workers covered under employer plans;
+- Guarantee choice of a comprehensive health plan to workers covered under employer plans

-- allowing greater flexibility in benefit design; and
+- Permit greater flexibility in benefit design (e.g. actuarially equivalent benefits)

-- setting an income ceiling on eligibility for HSAs to reduce the tax subsidy for high-income individuals.
+- Set an income ceiling on eligibility for HSAs to reduce the tax subsidy for high-income individuals